top of page

 Step 1: Obtaining Your Marriage License

-Before you can have your ceremony, you’ll need a marriage license, which can be obtained either online (virtual appointment) or in person at the City Clerk’s Office.
+Before you can have your ceremony, you’ll need a marriage license, which can be obtained either online (virtual appointment)Ā or in personĀ at the City Clerk’s Office.
+You can read my more in depth guide on how to obtain a license, too!

 How to Apply for a Marriage License